RubixML/ML/README.md

 ---
 ### Neural Network
 A number of the Estimators in Rubix are implemented as a computational graph commonly referred to as a Neural Network due to its inspiration from the human brain.
-Neural Nets are trained using an iterative process called Gradient Descent and use Backpropagation (sometimes called Reverse Mode Autodiff) to calculate the error of each parameter in the network.
+Neural Nets are trained using an iterative process called Gradient Descent and use Backpropagation (sometimes called Reverse Mode Autodiff) to calculate the gradient of each parameter in the network.

 The [Multi Layer Perceptron](#multi-layer-perceptron) and [MLP Regressor](#mlp-regressor) are both neural networks capable of being built with an almost limitless combination of [Hidden layers](#hidden) employing various Activation Functions.
 The strength of deep neural nets (with 1 or more hidden layers) is its diversity in handling large amounts of data.
 In general, the deeper the neural network, the better it will perform.